|

 Fruits

 The fruits are capsules with 3 or 4 valves about 0.25 in (0.64 cm) long.
 It is the fluffy, white, ‘cotton’ like seeds produced by the females in early summer that give the tree its name.
 The numerous tiny seeds are widely dispersed by the wind.
-The seeds generally mature between June and August.
+The dangling cluster of dehiscent capsules mature in summer (on female trees only).

 Bark